Community policing: Social media

 Electronic Community-Oriented Policing (E-COP) or e-Community Policing is a methodical approach to police that integrates mass communication, individual behavior, and social behavior theories into everyday policing activities.
 It employs push, pull, and networking tactics to carry out community-focused policing online without making reference to particular geographic places.
 Social networking platforms, for example, have provided police departments of all sizes a great opportunity to engage with the people they protect and serve without using the traditional mainstream media.
 In this sense, having the police perform E-COP and verify authentic trustworthy information sources is a smart approach to assist citizens in defending themselves and aid the police to safeguard their reputation by communicating with the public in a true and official manner.
 Some strategies that E-COP use include digital technologies, crime mapping, Geographic Information System (GIS), fingerprints, DNA analysis, Integrated Automated Fingerprint Identification System (IAFIS), Combined DNA Index System (CODIS), hotspot policing, cameras, smartphones, body worn cameras, dash-mounted cameras, etc. When thinking about why departments should integrate E-COP into their departments, we remember that a key element of community policing is improved communication between the police and the public.
 A service like E-COP provides a novel opportunity for the department to inform the public while simultaneously giving residents a new way to engage with the department.

-Just like E-COP, a key concept to community relations is improved communication, while a key element of community policing is improved communication between the police and the public.
-A service like this provides a novel opportunity for the department to inform the public while simultaneously giving residents a new way to engage with the department.

 A new topic regarding social media is mass media and the mass media act.
 Mass media is evolving into ever-new forms and platforms.
 The best thing the police can do to keep and even increase public trust in them is to construct their own public image with tact and consideration for both professional standards and existing public expectations.
 The legitimacy of police can be strongly impacted by image management efforts, and the police frequently utilize image management to uphold and improve their validity.
 The mass media act regards the public's perception of facts about criminal attitudes is somewhat tainted by the mass media itself.
 It informs the public about crimes being perpetrated and the necessity for vigilance and self-protection, the mass media may, on the one hand encourage crime prevention.
 On the other side, the media may unnecessarily heighten public dread of crimes by fostering a moral panic, which is to say, by inciting a response among the populace based on incorrect perceptions of crime hazards resulting from media themes rather than real incidences of violent crimes.